Deveshgupta034/codesoft/README.md

 # codesoft
-a code repo for task 1 of codesoft
+a code repo for task all of codesoft